 General and Administrative Expenses.
-G&A expenses for the three months ended June 30, 2010 and 2009 were approximately \$0.4 million and \$1.4 million, respectively.
-G&A expenses for the six months ended June 30, 2010 and 2009 were approximately \$1.1 million and \$1.9 million, respectively.
-The decrease of approximately \$0.8 million over 2009 is primarily due to the accelerated vesting of stock options and severance payment made pursuant to a separation agreement with a former executive during June of 2009 and a reduction in employee payroll costs, offset by an increase in consulting fees for management services.
+G&A expenses for the three months ended September 30, 2010 and 2009 were approximately \$0.7 million and \$0.9 million, respectively.
+This decrease of approximately \$0.2 million was due to a reduction in stock option expense and in occupancy expenses.

+G&A expenses for the nine months ended September 30, 2010 and 2009 were approximately \$1.7 million and \$2.7 million, respectively.
+The decrease of approximately \$1.0 million over 2009 is primarily due to the accelerated vesting of stock options and severance payment made pursuant to a separation agreement with a former executive during June of 2009, a reduction in employee payroll costs, which was offset by an increase in consulting fees for management services, and a reduction in occupancy expenses.

 Research and Development Expenses.
-For both of the three month periods ending June 30, 2010 and June 30, 2009, R&D expenses were approximately \$1.1 million.
-In addition, R&D expenses for the six months ended June 30, 2010 were approximately \$2.4 million, unchanged from the corresponding period of 2009.
-We experienced increased R&D costs relating to clinical trial activities for the three and six months ending June 30, 2010, compared to the corresponding periods of 2009; however, such increases were offset primarily by decreased manufacturing costs compared to the 2009 periods.
+For both of the three month periods ended September 30, 2010 and June 30, 2009, R&D expenses were approximately \$1.1 million.
+R&D expenses for the nine months ended September 30, 2010 were approximately \$3.5 million, a decrease of approximately \$0.1 million from the same period in 2009.
+We experienced increased R&D costs relating to clinical trial activities for CD-NP for the three and nine months ended September 30, 2010, compared to the corresponding periods of 2009; however, such increases were offset primarily by decreased manufacturing costs for CD-NP compared to the 2009 periods.
 Also, employee payroll costs decreased from 2009 due to staff reductions, but this was mostly offset by increased consulting costs and stock compensation costs.

 CD-NP.
 Although the development of CD-NP is still in its early stages, we believe that it has potential applications to treat heart failure.
-We expect to spend an additional \$1.7 to \$2.0 million in external development costs in fiscal 2010 in order to complete the Phase II clinical trial and analyze its data.
-We have completed enrollment of the 6 cohorts of the clinical trial, and expect final data in Q4 2010.
-Our strategy for further development of CD-NP in 2010 will depend to a large degree on the outcome of this clinical trial.
-If the data from the Phase II trial is positive, we may then initiate a larger Phase IIb clinical trial in 2011, which will require significant additional capital to fund.
+We expect to spend an additional \$0.2-\$0.3 million in external development costs in fiscal 2010 in order to complete the analysis of the Phase II clinical trial and submit the data package to the US Food and Drug Administration (FDA).
+If the FDA approves the design and end-points of our next protocol, we may then initiate a larger Phase IIb clinical trial in 2011, which will require significant additional capital beyond our current resources to fund.

 CU-NP.
-Since acquiring our rights to CU-NP in June 2008, we have incurred total research and development expenses of approximately \$0.6 million through June 30, 2010.
+Since acquiring our rights to CU-NP in June 2008, we have incurred total research and development expenses of approximately \$0.6 million through September 30, 2010.
 CU-NP has only undergone preclinical studies and has yet to be studied in humans.
 Based on our current development plans for CU-NP, we anticipate that we will expend a minimal amount on external development costs until we have obtained significant additional capital.